Ee-Hsin/policyKit/README.md

 ## Troubleshooting
 - If you encounter errors related to missing fields or database issues, ensure migrations are up to date and the database is seeded.
 - For vector search issues, verify that the `pgvector` extension is enabled and the `job_posting_embeddings` table exists.
+- If seeding fails, check that:
+  - The database exists and is accessible
+  - The pgvector extension is enabled
+  - All required tables are created (run migrations)
+  - Your virtual environment is activated
+  - All dependencies are installed

 ## License
 MIT